China's yuan firms on suspected intervention, tighter forwards rules

 Spot yuan opened at 6.3750 per dollar and was changing hands at 6.3698 at midday, up 0.1 percent from the previous close, reaching its strongest level since a devaluation on Aug.
 11.

-Traders believed that the yuan is on track to stabilize around 6.4 per dollar.
+Traders believed that the yuan is on track to stabilise around 6.4 per dollar.

 The offshore yuan weakened 0.4 percent in morning trade and was trading 0.7 percent down from the onshore spot at 6.415 per dollar.